Code-Institute-Submissions/ShoeShine/README.md

 ### Owner Stories

 - As a site owner, I want users to be able to see how we receive, clean and deliver the shoes.
 So they understand how the business works.
-- As a site owner, I want users to be able to know how the company was created and where we started, to build a relationship with the consumer.
+- As a site owner, I want users to be able to know how the company was created and where we started to build a relationship with the consumer.
 - As a site owner, I want the different packages to be easily accessible, so they can compare.

 ### User Stories